drew-post/assg6/README.txt

 Notes
-- Changed Code::Blocks settings to compile with GCC by the C++11 standard
+- Changed Code::Blocks settings to compile with GCC by the C++11 standard -> changed setting made it so I didn't have to convert strings to character arrays to be read in
 - If you are running the program and entering a file that was converted to ppm with GIMP, the second line with the '#' comment should be deleted before reading it in.
+- The zip file is going to have generatedExample.jpg, this is an example image that's for the .html file